New Executive Order Creates a Changed Climate for Climate Change and Energy

-- After more than 5 years spent in developing and finalizing the Council on Environmental Quality’s guidance on consideration of climate change in NEPA environmental reviews, the EO rescinds that guidance.
+- After more than 5 years spent in developing and finalizing the Council on Environmental Quality’s guidance on the consideration of climate change in NEPA environmental reviews, the EO rescinds that guidance;

-- The government will severely discount or no longer use the social cost of carbon in regulatory or other settings, and may revisit prior calculations.
-The EO disbands the interagency working group on this issue, and withdraws its work product.
+- The government will severely discount or no longer use the social cost of carbon in regulatory or other settings and may revisit prior calculations, and the EO disbands the interagency working group on this issue and withdraws its work product;

-- President Trump will also brush aside President Obama’s broader Climate Action Plan announced in 2013, including several Executive Orders and guidance items implementing that Plan.
+- President Trump will also brush aside President Obama’s broader Climate Action Plan announced in 2013, including several Executive Orders and guidance items implementing that Plan; and

 In other instances, any impacts of the EO will be more delayed:

 - Most notably, the EO targets the Clean Power Plan limiting greenhouse gas emissions for existing power plants, which is currently stayed pending resolution of high-profile litigation in the D.C.
-Circuit.
-The EO directs EPA Administrator Pruitt to review the Clean Power Plan.
+Circuit, directing EPA Administrator Pruitt to review the Clean Power Plan;

 - The new EO is silent on continuing U.S. participation in the Paris climate accord and EPA’s baseline endangerment finding for greenhouse gases under the Clean Air Act, but the administration has not taken these items off the table.